Science Support & Logistics

 The Team Behind The Mission®, No Matter Where The Mission Is.

 KBR has extensive experience helping scientists accomplish their research goals.
-KBR delivers science support and logistics services in complex, austere environments When failure is not an option, customers depend on KBR.
+KBR delivers science support and logistics services in complex, austere environments.
+When failure is not an option, customers depend on KBR.

 KBR’s highly skilled workforce provides critical science support and logistics services to the U.S. Geological Survey (USGS), National Aeronautics and Space Administration (NASA), National Oceanic and Atmospheric Administration (NOAA) and National Weather Service (NWS), as well as all branches of the U.S. military, other civilian agencies like the Department of Transportation, and numerous commercial clients.